We’ve all heard of FOMO*, right?

 - Tease them with a mysterious ‘coming soon’ series of emails to whet their appetite for the main event.
 In each email, reveal one thing about the main event you know they’re going to lust after.

-- Make your email interactive so they have to ‘scratch’ or ‘unwrap’ an image to reveal the surprise. • Take a look at some great examples of interactive emails in this post.
+- Make your email interactive so they have to ‘scratch’ or ‘unwrap’ an image to reveal the surprise.

 6. Make it a Last Chance, Act-Now Offer